wazo-platform/wazo-doc/source/developers/provisioning/managing_plugins.rst

 Use Case: Update Firmwares for a given plugin
 ---------------------------------------------

 Let us suppose we want to update firmwares for xivo-snom from 8.7.3.25 to 8.7.3.25 5.
 Here are the steps to follow :

 1. Copy folder plugins/xivo-snom/8.7.3.25 to plugins/xivo-snom/8.7.3.25.5
 #.
 Update VERSION number in plugins/xivo-snom/8.7.3.25.5/entry.py
 #.
 Update VERSION number in plugins/xivo-snom/8.7.3.25.5/plugin-info
 #.
 Download new firmwares (.bin files from `snom website <http://wiki.snom.com/Firmware/V8/Patch>`_)
 #.
 Update VERSION number and URIs in plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db
    (with uris of downloaded files from snom website)
 #.
-Update sizes && sha1sums in plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db (using
+Update sizes and sha1sums in plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db (using
    helper script xivo-tools/dev-tools/check_fw)
 #.
 Update plugins/xivo-snom/build.py (duplicate and update section 8.7.3.25 > 8.7.3.25.5)

 Test your changes
 -----------------

 You have three different methods to test your changes on your development machine.

 Always increase plugin version (easiest)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^